gustafn/compile-sketch/README.md

 set of linux command on an SD card and boots the Galileo from this card.

-Background: By default, the Arduino IDE builds sources for ulibc, which are cross-compliled on a PC and downloaded via USB to the board. ulibc is very compact (necessary for the default tiny SPI-flash Linux), but it seems limited and is hard to debug (i run into problems with dynamic loading, ldd seems not available, etc.).
-Therefore, the full distributions use usually eglibc.
-The downside is that sketches compiled with ulibc can't be executed in an Linux based on eglibc.
+Background: By default, the Arduino IDE builds sketches for ulibc, which are cross-compliled on a PC and downloaded via USB to the board. ulibc is very compact (necessary for the default tiny SPI-flash Linux), but it seems limited and is hard to debug (i run into problems with dynamic loading, ldd seems not available, etc.).
+Therefore, clanton-full distributions use usually eglibc.
+The downside of using eglibc is that sketches compiled with Arduino IDE and ulibc can't be executed in such an environment.

 By compiling sketches directly on the Galileo under Linux, one can compile easily sketches with eglibc in a way natural for Linux